slug

 This simple example demonstrates using an

-statement to check if someone is eligible to vote based on their age.
+if-else statement to check if someone is eligible to vote based on their age.
 It showcases conditional execution based on the evaluation of the age condition.Understanding and effectively using

-statements is crucial for controlling the flow of execution in Java programs, enabling you to build dynamic and responsive applications.Questions:
+if-else statements is crucial for controlling the flow of execution in Java programs, enabling you to build dynamic and responsive applications.Questions:

 - ABCD等地